Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * Thief's Ring and/or Cloak against any boss.
 * Offensive spells/miracles (which you can hardly cast).
 * Multiple cheese tactics or exploits exclusive to this game.
 In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.
-* In the case you are doing a run that includes **No Sprint**, it is allowed to use Thief's Ring for Old Hero, and offensive magic on the second pillar of the Dragon God's fight.
+* In the case you are doing a run that includes **No Sprint**:
+   - It is allowed to use Thief's Ring for Old Hero, Armoured Spider and Flamelurker.
+   - Offensive magic is allowed on the second pillar of the Dragon God's fight.

 ### Speediest Roles